kozmozio/kirby-llms/README.md

 ## Features

 - Generates an `llms.txt` file in the root of your website in Markdown format
+- Generates an XML sitemap at `sitemap.xml` using the same page filtering as LLMs.txt
-- Provides a dedicated route to access the LLMs information
+- Provides dedicated routes to access both LLMs information and sitemap
 - Creates proper Markdown links for pages with trailing slashes (configurable)
 - Strips HTML tags from descriptions and metadata for clean output
 - Configurable exclusion of pages and templates